 - Assignment of Policy Proceeds to Lenders

-World Trade Consult, LLC is a registered Broker of Export Credit Insurance issued by the Export-Import Bank of the United States (Ex-Im Bank).
+World Trade Consult is a registered Broker of Export Credit Insurance issued by the Export-Import Bank of the United States (Ex-Im Bank).
 Ex-Im Bank's Small Business Export Credit Insurance Policy provides a low cost solution to the needs of our small businesses who want to safely and profitably grow in the global markets.

 For more information on Ex-Im Bank's financial support programs, visit Exim Bank